Freddy-94/AI-with-prolog/README.md

 ## Description

 This program represents the complete graph of Mexico's city subway.
 Further, it provides the necessary predicates to inform a user for the best and worst routes (in time) to take, between whatever two stations.
-We consider a directed weight graph, where the time asociated to an edge is estimated by the formula:
+We consider a directed weighted graph, where the time asociated to an edge is estimated by the formula:

            ((5 min) * g ) + n*(10 min)